 Graham L. Pierce

 Graham serves in three distinct capacities at Michigan State University, dividing the majority of his time between technology accessibility, public opinion surveys, and economic development.
-First, he is a Senior Accessibility Specialist at Usability/Accessibility Research and Consulting, where he supervises and conducts WCAG 2.0 evaluations, advises on accessibility policy, and works on grant-funded research.
+First, he is the Assistant Director of MSU Usability/Accessibility Research and Consulting, where he supervises and conducts WCAG 2.0 evaluations, advises on accessibility policy, and works on grant-funded research.
 In his second major role, Graham is the Project Manager of the State of the State Survey, a phone survey of Michigan adults about current public policy issues that is run two to four times each year, at the Institute for Public Policy and Social Research.
 He is responsible for all aspects of SOSS, including question design, programming survey instruments, managing survey samples, data weighting, and working with clients.
 Finally, Graham is the Outreach Coordinator for the EDA University Center for Regional Economic Innovation at the Center for Community and Economic Development.
 He is involved in all facets of the project, but is primarily responsible for managing the project's data collection, communications, and website.
 In addition to these roles, Graham serves as the Vice Chair of the MSU Accommodating Technology Community and is an active participant in the MSU WebDev CAFE and many other university and community groups.
 Graham earned his Master's degree in Cognitive Psychology at Michigan State University.
 For more information, visit Graham's webpage or LinkedIn Profile.

 Constantinos K. Coursaris, Ph.D.